-- Office equipment costs U.S. businesses more than $6 billion a year in energy costs.
+- Office equipment costs U.S. businesses nearly $2 billion a year in energy costs.

 - You can save money through a combination of operational improvements and low-cost upgrades.

 - ENERGY STAR rated office equipment is more energy efficient than conventional products.

 Sadly, much of that energy use is wasted.
 Not smart.
 You can wise up and save energy and money through a combination of low-cost upgrades and operational improvements.

 - Turn off equipment when not in use.
 This is the simplest and most cost-effective way to reduce energy waste.